 Naproxen is the most common prescription painkiller out of the drug class called non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs are used to help manage pain and inflammation.
 Naproxen is a prescription-only medication.
 When NSAIDs are prescribed to manage patient’s conditions, naproxen is considered a first-line due to good effectiveness and low prevalence of side effects (NICE BNF, 2021).
-Many prescription-only NSAIDs exist.
-Read more in one of my previous posts – Naproxen alternative drugs too that you can consider.
+However, there are many Naproxen alternative drugs too that you can consider.

 The volume of prescriptions: 5,920,790